 Researchers used human genetic epidemiology meta-analyses to investigate the relationships between various nutrients and the risk of pancreatitis.

-Their analysis revealed that higher vitamin B12 levels were strongly linked to a reduced risk of developing different types of pancreatitis.
+Their analysis revealed that higher vitamin B12 levels were strongly associated with a reduced risk of developing various types of pancreatitis.

 Next, the researchers investigated the potential protective and therapeutic effects of vitamin B12 in mice with pancreatitis.
 They saw that vitamin B12: